comworkio/comwork-cloud-wiki/tutorials/selfhosted/configuration/ovh.md

 ### Create a DNS zone

-We simply have to buy a new domain name which will be dynamically managed by CwCloud and that its DNZ zones __must not be managed by another service or process__.
+We simply have to buy a new domain name which will be dynamically managed by CWCloud and that its DNZ zones __must not be managed by another service or process__.

 ![ovh_dns_zone](../../../img/ovh_dns_zone.png)

-Once we created the first instance which will host CwCloud with a public IP, we'll have to add a DNS `A` record with this public IP, i.e: `cwcloud.xxxxx.com`.
+Once we created the first instance which will host CWCloud with a public IP, we'll have to add a DNS `A` record with this public IP, i.e: `cwcloud.xxxxx.com`.

 ### Golden images with packer and ansible